Hommasoft/wappuapp-adminpanel/README.md

 ## Deployment to heroku

 - Make sure you're on the branch and commit you want to deploy to the development server
+- Make sure you're logged into Heroku by running `heroku login`
 - Run `sh tools/deploy-adminpanel-to-heroku.sh`

 ## VSCode required / recommended plugins